modelica/newsletter/_2018-03/Letter-from-the-Board.md

 The Modelica Association is very pleased about the successful first [American Modelica Conference](https://www.modelica.org/events/modelica2018Americas), held in Boston, USA on October 9-10, 2018.
-The conference had 2 keynotes, 36 papers, 11 exhibitors and more as xxx attendees.
+The conference had 2 keynotes, 36 papers, 11 exhibitors and more as 100 attendees.

 [The 13th International Modelica Conference](https://www.modelica.org/events/modelica2019)
 will take place on **March 4-6, 2019 in Regensburg**